 Any time we have enough copies of a cover to fill all bids, everyone will pay the minimum bid, even if the lowest bid is above the minimum.
-We have found that in over 90% of cases, all successful bidders will pay the minimum bid price for a cover.
 If you would really like to receive a cover, we recommend bidding at least a few dollars over the minimum; it is still very likely you will only pay the minimum price for the cover.

 Automatic Minimum Bid

 If you would like to bid automatically on incentive covers that are available for books in your subscription, you can set an Automatic Minimum Bid on your Subscription page.
 This will cause a bid to be entered on any upcoming incentive cover whose minimum bid price is less than or equal to the amount you specified.
 Your bid on a given cover will be the minimum bid price for the cover.
 If you wish to bid above the minimum on any cover, you will need to enter a bid manually for that cover.

 Due to this is a point of some confusion, here's an example of how this works: Amazing Spider-Man #590 also has a 1-in-25 cover, with a minimum bid of $9.99.
 If your "Automatic Minimum Bid" setting is $15, our system will place an automatic bid of $9.99 for this cover, not $15.
 You may always manually increase that bid, but the automatic bid will always match the minimum bid.
 Amazing Spider-Man #590 also has a 1-in-50 cover, with a minimum bid of $24.99.
 Since the minimum bid is above your setting of $15, you will not automatically bid on this cover.